 Day 1: The pre-cruise extension begins this evening in Buenos Aires.
 Night in Buenos Aires.

 Day 2: We’ll spend all day near Ceibas, birding a variety of habitats, especially wetlands and Chaco scrubland.
 In this bird-rich area more than 100 species are often seen in a single day, including such stunning birds as Giant Wood-Rail, Southern Screamer, Long-winged Harrier, White-fronted and White Woodpeckers, Scimitar-billed Woodcreeper, Curve-billed Reedhaunter, Lark-like Brushrunner, Chotoy Spinetail, White Monjita, and Red-crested Cardinal.
 Birding will be easy in this pampas-like open to semi-open habitat, and we’ll have great photo opportunities.
-We’ll enjoy a picnic lunch in the field and be back in Buenos Aires in the evening.
+We’ll enjoy a picnic lunch in the field and be back in Buenos Aires in the afternoon.
 Night in Buenos Aires.

 Day 3: In the morning we’ll fly from Buenos Aires to Iguazú.
 After lunch at our hotel we’ll bird the hotel grounds looking for Yellow-fronted Woodpecker, Thrush-like Wren, and the first Green-headed Tanagers.
 In the evening we’ll visit the Jardín de los Picaflores, where Black Jacobin, Versicolored Emerald, Black-throated Mango, Gilded Hummingbird, Swallow-tailed Hummingbird and others will be buzzing around the feeders.
 Night in Iguazú.